Asian woman with glasses holding book and pencil in two different poses

 Truth be told, I’ve only skimmed the surface of the transfer world.
 It’s become a passion and a side project of mine over the past half a decade and something I enjoy making easier and better for other transfer students.
 If I can give you three pieces of advice, they would be: Save your syllabi, understand the process and push back, and know when to find the silver lining.
 Not all college lessons come from the classroom, but many good life lessons come from college!

-You can connect with Oklahoma State University by clicking the green button below, or explore other great colleges with our featured transfer college lists
+Request information from Oklahoma State University by clicking the green button below, or explore other great colleges on our featured transfer college lists

 Connect me with OSU!